Zinacantepec: History

 The 2000s to the present are marked by political and economic problems for the municipality.
 Starting in 2005, the municipality has had serious financial difficulties, mostly due to its debt.
 These financial problems have caused inadequacies in the drainage, garbage collection and health services.
 In 2007, residents protested the lack of adequate garbage collection by bringing their garbage to the municipal palace and threatened to leave it there.
 They claim that in some areas, garbage had not been collected for months, requiring children to wear masks on their way to school.
 In 2008, councilman Leonardo Bravo Hernandez was sentenced to 18 months for the misappropriation of 100 million pesos during the city council session of 2003–2006.
 José Consuelo González Xingú, a municipal delegate was shot and killed in January 2010 in San Antonio Acajhualco, a community in the municipality.
 Gonzalez Xingú had presented a complaint to the Mexico State Commission of Human Rights for acts of intimidation and abuse among the municipal police force.
 Prior to this, Gonzalez Xingu had also made a formal complaint to the state about the municipal president for nepotism, which was ratified.
 The municipal president denies involvement.
 The municipal president, Gustavo Vargas Cruz, has been under investigation for the murder of Jesus Consuelo Xingú.
 One of the reported gunmen has been apprehended.

 Until 2008, Zinacantepec was the only municipality with roads with no right-of-way markers.
 In that year, the direction and signaling of all the roads was reworked in a systematic way.

-Zinacantepec will be the western terminus for the Toluca–Mexico City commuter rail when service commences in 2018.
+Zinacantepec is the western terminus for the Toluca–Mexico City commuter rail.